starkdg/starkdg.github.io/_posts/2020-06-30-redis-geohash-reventis.md

 stabilize to under 1ms over increasing N.  Query #4 does not stabilize, because it is literally the size of the state of Texas for over a year in time duration.
 Also, the test adds uniformly distributed random events, so larger query regions  do contain proportionally  more retrieved results.
-This does necessarily happen in practice, since data is usually more clustered.
+This does not necessarily happen in practice, since data is usually more clustered.

 ![QueryResults](/resources/post_4/results.png)